What is Full-Spectrum CBD?

 What are its primary uses?

 You might be surprised to hear that your high school science teacher forgot to teach you about the endocannabinoid system.
-In the 1990s, researchers discovered a system of receptors that allow cannabinoids to work naturally with the human body to solve problems.
+In the 1990s, researchers discovered a system of receptors that allow cannabinoids to work naturally with the human body to promote health.
 This is why CBD is so effective!

-There are many uses for Full-Spectrum CBD with a wide range of health benefits including--but certainly not limited to--anti-seizure, anti-stress, pain relief, anti-inflammatory, and even has been used for some psychotic disorders.
+There are many uses for Full-Spectrum CBD with a wide range of health benefits including promoting healthy sleeping cycles, stress management and various topical applications.
 Some CBD compounds may also have neuroprotective effects, according to one recent study.
-Another study saw that heavy opioids didn’t compete with the benefits of CBD to combat pain.
-It has also been used to help severe forms of epilepsy.
+Another study saw that striking benefits of CBD to combat discomfort.
 Simply put… Full-Spectrum CBD is capable of some pretty amazing things.